The Movement (Inspectah Deck album)

 The Movement is the second studio album by American rapper and Wu-Tang Clan member Inspectah Deck.
 It was released on June 10, 2003 through Koch Records.
 Production was handled by Phantom of the Beats, Ayatollah, Arabian Knight and Falling Down, with Inspectah Deck serving as executive producer and Saadiq Busby as associate executive producer.
 It features guest appearances from Killa Sin, Kool G Rap, Mojehan and Streetlife.
 The album peaked at number 137 on the Billboard 200 and number 29 on the Top R&B/Hip-Hop Albums in the United States.

+On September 8, 2023, The Movement was released on vinyl for the first time in honor of the album's 20th anniversary.